rahmangunawans/Test17/replit.md

 - July 29, 2025.
 Enhanced horizontal navigation bar per user request: removed all icons except Menu icon, enabled horizontal scrolling for navigation items (Home, Anime, Donghua, Movies, Genre), implemented scrollbar-hide CSS for clean scrolling experience on both desktop and mobile, positioned Menu icon at the end with proper fixed positioning
 - July 29, 2025.
 Cleaned up menu icon display: removed text label "Menu" from both desktop and mobile navigation, showing only the menu icon (ellipsis for desktop, bars for mobile) with tooltip on hover for better minimalist appearance
 - July 29, 2025.
 Made horizontal navigation bar background transparent: changed from bg-black to bg-transparent for cleaner visual integration with the main header
+- July 29, 2025.
+Enhanced transparency implementation: added inline CSS with !important to ensure navigation bar background is truly transparent, modified header gradient to fade from gray-900 to transparent for seamless visual integration

 ## User Preferences
 Preferred communication style: Simple, everyday language.